Deployment-Oneliners/Collabora-Online/README.md

-# Unit tested Shell/Bash code template
+# Self-hosted Nextcloud over Tor

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Automatically installs your own, private, self-hosted calendar, accessible from anywhere, on your laptop and phone, with a single command, for free, over tor.
+One command to set up your self-hosted:

+- Nextcloud over tor, with https.
+- Calendar sync with your android phone, over tor, with https.
+- Command-line calendar interface.
+- Exponential backups.

-No need to buy a domain name, no port-forwarding, no dns settings.
+No need to buy a domain name, no port-forwarding, no dns settings, no nothing.
+Tested (manually) on Ubuntu 22.10.

 ## Usage